 The City Department of Solid Waste sends garbage trucks to residents twice a week and recycling pickup once a week using a manual collection or an automated collection system.
 For more specific information, you can look up your neighborhood's collection days.

 Residents in the pickup areas are entitled to receive two bulky waste pickups each year.
 Each pickup may consist of up to 25 cubic yards.
 You may schedule this pickup online or by calling 3-1-1.

 You need to notify the city if you want to start a new waste collection service account, order a new waste or recycling cart, or report illegal dumping.
 Illegal dumping can occur in any neighborhood at any time of the day or night.
 Never confront an illegal dumper.
 Instead, write down details like the description of the vehicle, vehicle markings, or a license tag number and provide this information when reporting the crime.
 If you witness an illegal dumping incident, visit the report problems portal to report it online or call 3-1-1.

-To report damaged or stolen waste and recycling carts, if your waste or recycling cart is damaged in the collection process, call 3-1-1 and Miami-Dade County will repair or replace your cart free of charge.
-If your cart is stolen, call the police department (non-emergency number) and obtain a case number.
-Contact 3-1-1 with the police case number, and a replacement cart will be delivered to you at no charge.
+To report damaged waste and recycling carts damaged in the collection process, call 3-1-1, and Miami-Dade County will repair or replace your cart free of charge.
+If your cart is stolen, call the police department (non-emergency number) to obtain a case number.
+Contact 3-1-1 with the case number, and a replacement cart will be delivered to you at no charge.

 About the Department of Solid Waste

-There are a number of trash and recycling centers for a do-it-yourself dropoff disposal option that is open every day with the exception of some holidays.
+For a do-it-yourself dropoff disposal option, there are a number of trash and recycling centersopen every day with the exception of some holidays.

 The county operates two home chemical collection centers that accept oil-based paints, pesticides, solvents, pool chemicals, unbroken fluorescent light bulbs (including older, long-tube fluorescents, modern compact fluorescent light bulbs [CFLs] and other fluorescent types), and other electronic waste.